Active vs passive pickups for acoustic guitar: Understanding the differences

 When it comes to amplifying acoustic guitars, one of the most crucial decisions you'll face is choosing between active and passive pickups.
 These two types of pickup systems offer distinct advantages and cater to different playing styles and preferences.
 In this article, we'll delve into the differences between active and passive pickups for acoustic guitars, helping you make an informed decision that suits your musical needs.

-What are Passive Pickups?
+What are passive pickups?

 Passive pickups are the traditional choice for acoustic guitars, and they work by sensing the vibrations of the guitar's strings and converting them into electrical signals.
 These signals are then sent to an amplifier or sound system for amplification.
 Passive pickups do not require an external power source, relying solely on the movement of the strings to generate their signal.